-Georgia, is a country of lush nature, underdeveloped medieval towns, good food, fantastic wine, one of the world’s oldest languages and hospitable people.
+Georgia is a country of lush nature, medieval towns, good food, fantastic wine, one of the oldest languages in the world and hospitable people.
 Unsurprisingly, it’s caught the eye of many travellers.
-If you are one of them here’s a list of the 10 of the most beautiful Georgian towns (besides Tbilisi).
+If you are one of them here’s a list of the most beautiful Georgian towns – besides Tbilisi.

 Mtskheta is one of Georgia’s most famous towns.
 The former capital is just a 20-minute drive from Tbilisi and is the one place every Georgian takes their visitors to see.
-Founded 3,000 years ago, Mtskheta’s main attraction is the marvellous Svetitskhoveli Cathedral.
-This architectural masterpiece of the early middle-ages is also known as the burial place of Christ’s mantle and has been named a UNESCO World Heritage site.
+The town was founded 3,000 years ago, but Mtskheta’s main attraction is the marvellous Svetitskhoveli Cathedral.
+This architectural masterpiece of the early Middle Ages is also known as the burial place of Christ’s mantle and has been named a Unesco World Heritage site.

 Gori is another city that’s close to the capital.
-The name comes from the Georgian word gora meaning a ‘hill’ or a ‘heap.’
+The name comes from the Georgian word gora meaning a “hill” or a “heap”.
 The town is located on the main highway of the country that connects the western and eastern parts of Georgia.
-Gori is also famous for being the birthplace of Joseph Stalin, the Soviet leader.
+Gori is also famous for being the birthplace of Soviet leader Joseph Stalin.
 Here, you can visit his house-museum, get to know his childhood years and even see his private railway carriage.

 Just like Mtskheta, Kutaisi is a former capital and one of the oldest cities in Georgia.
-Its UNESCO World Heritage Site, Bagrati Cathedral, is a 11-century old building that was built during the rule of King Bagrat III.
+Its Unesco World Heritage Site, Bagrati Cathedral, is an 11th-century building that was built during the rule of King Bagrat III.
 During the various invasions, it was destroyed many times and was entirely reconstructed in 2012.
-Next to Bagrati Cathedral stands the Gelati Monastery founded in 1106 by King David IV (known as David the Builder).
+Not far from Bagrati Cathedral, Gelati Monastery was founded in 1106 by King David IV, known as David the Builder.
 Historically, it was one of the primary cultural centres of the country and was recognised as one of the earliest educational institutions of the state.

+Located 157km from Tbilisi and 1,740m above the sea level, this small town was founded by a monk called Stephan, who built a hermitage here.
+The town’s name, Stepanstsminda is a combination of the two words, “Stephan” and “Saint”.
 Situated in the Greater Caucasus, the only road that leads to the town offers magnificent views.
-The town itself is not designed for tourists, but the reason it’s quite popular is because of the Gergeti Trinity Church, which sits at the base of Mount Kazbegi.
+The town itself is not designed for tourists, but the reason it’s quite popular is because of the beautiful Gergeti Trinity Church, which sits at the base of Mount Kazbegi.

 Besides sampling the water, you can visit the Borjomi-Kharagauli National Park.
-Or if culture is more your thing, head to the neighbouring village, Likani to explore the Romanov summer palace.
-Another great option is to take the Borjomi-Bakuriani railway Georgians call ‘Kukushka’ for magnificent views of lush forests.
-On the way, you might come across the masterpiece, Gustav Eiffel, the bridge that connects Tsagveri to Tsemi.
-In 1902, Romanov, part of the Russian royal family,ordered the bridge to be built in France and brought Georgia.
+Or if culture is more your thing, head to the neighbouring village, Likani, to explore the Romanov summer palace.
+Another great option is to take the Borjomi-Bakuriani railway – Georgians call it “Kukushka” – for magnificent views of lush forests.
+On the way, you might come across the masterpiece Eiffel Bridge, a bridge that connects Tsagveri to Tsemi.
+In 1902, the Russian royal family ordered the bridge to be built in France and brought Georgia.

-One of the most significant artefacts in the Dadiani Palace museum is Napoleon’s death mask and the holy robe of Mary, the mother of Jesus.
-In Zugdidi, you might also visit its Botanical Garden, Queen’s palace, and city boulevard.
-Besides its architectural landmarks, Samegrelo region is also known for its unique cuisine.
+Located 318km from Tbilisi, Zugdidi is a central city of Samegrelo region.
+Historically, it was a capital of the Principality of Mingrelia until 1867, when the Russian Empire abolished the principality.
+Zugdidi was home to the Mingrelian royal family and Dadiani was their palace.
+Two of the most significant artefacts in the Dadiani Palace Museum is Napoleon’s death mask, and the holy robe of Mary, the mother of Jesus.
+In Zugdidi, you might also visit its Botanical Garden and city boulevard.
+Besides its architectural landmarks, the Samegrelo region is also known for its unique cuisine.